- Caffeine Amount63 mg

 Yellow Tea or Yellow Bud Tea is made from the leave buds of the Camellia sinensis plant.

 The leaves are then processed in a similar fashion to green tea, but the leaves are kept damp until they yellow slightly.
-This slight oxidation removes the grassy flavor of green tea, yet retains most of green tea's health benefits.
+This slight fermentation removes the grassy flavor of green tea, yet retains most of green tea's health benefits.

 Some people prefer the flavor of yellow tea because it is somewhere between green tea and black tea.

+However, processing also affects how much caffeine actually is released during brewing.
 There haven't been extensive tests on yellow tea, but we estimate the caffeine content to be somewhere between green and black tea.

 Ingredients in Yellow TeaLeaves From The Camellia Sinensis Plant.

 Yellow Tea contains 7.88 mg of caffeine per fl oz (26.63 mg per 100 ml).
 A 8 fl oz cup has a total of 63 mg of caffeine.